microsoft/promptflow/docs/how-to-guides/faq.md

 Valid for batch run only.
 The number of workers determine the degree of parallelism of the batch run execution.

 The default value is 4.
-For large number data rows of batch run, if you want to imporove the efficiency, consider increasing the PF_WORKER_COUNT to improve the concurrency.
+For large number data rows of batch run, if you want to improve the efficiency, consider increasing the PF_WORKER_COUNT to improve the concurrency.

 But there are two points to note: